36 EXCURSIONS & EXCAVATIONS in the HERMETIC GARAGE

 (By the way, my page count in this case may be open to debate, depending on how one decides whether certain pages ought to be counted.
 It won’t make much difference if you’d rather discount some that I’ve counted, or count some that I haven’t.)

 2001-2009: Le Major (147pp.)
 Giraud, in the meantime, had also been tormenting Gruber in his notebooks.
 A sequence of whimsical and probing chapters begun in 2001 were brought to a conclusion between 2006 and 2009, and published in 2011—the year before Giraud’s death—in an edition of only 1000 copies.
-Le Major has since been reprinted, and an English translation has been scheduled for publication.
+Le Major has since been reprinted, and an English translation has now been published.

 (In the French edition, the art is printed on only the right-hand pages.
-Potential readers are assured that the above page count does not include blank pages.)
+Potential readers are assured that the above page count did not include blank pages.
+In the Dark Horse edition, the art runs through pages 9 to 164.
+Discounting blanks and the minimal titles for chapters 2, 3 and 5, the count remains the same.)